GFDRR/community-mapping/source/includes/en/posts/_02-project-design-preparation.md

 Another option for groups is to either commision or, to collect high resolution drone imagery for their study site.
 This is a high cost option, but, if the data collection project is in direct response to changes in the landscape, that have happened recently, then it may be the most reliable option.

-Option 1: Hiring a drone operator
+Option 1: Hiring a drone operator<br>
 Considerations

 <div class="c-list">